chrisHuxi/CarND-MPC-Project/README.md

 * ### Main idea of MPC:
 This method predicts motion state after a few steps, according to viechle motion model and initial state.
 Then it calculates the cost value of those steps, which is caused by difference between the planned trajectory and predicted trajectory.
 Besides we can also add more elements to the cost to make the driving process more steady.
 * #### Discription of model:
-  1. state: we use 4 value to discreibe motion of a viechle: x(coordinate), y(coordinate), psi(yaw angle), v(velocity).
+  1. State: we use 4 value to discreibe motion of a viechle: x(coordinate), y(coordinate), psi(yaw angle), v(velocity).
 Besides we use another two values to measure difference between the planned trajectory and predicted trajectory: cte(cross track error) and epsi(erorr of oritention).
 All the 6 term we can call as "state".
-  2. actuators: we use 2 parameter to control a viechle: a(acceleration) and delta(steering angle).
+  2. Actuators: we use 2 parameter to control a viechle: a(acceleration) and delta(steering angle).
-  3. update equations, i.e. motion model:
+  3. Update equations, i.e. motion model:

   ![](https://github.com/chrisHuxi/CarND-MPC-Project/blob/master/img/equation.PNG)

 * #### reason why and how I choose N (timestep length) and dt (elapsed duration between timesteps) values:
   1. I choose N = 10 and dt = 0.1
   2. I tried a few couples such as N = 25 and dt = 0.05 or N = 5, dt = 0.1, but when N(timestep length) become too large, the prediction process will need more time, so that the viechle will have higher delay, the viechle can't drive as usual.
 And when N is too samll, viechle can't see far, so there will be big defference between predicted trajectory and planned trajectory, and the viechle will swing crazily from one side to the other.
-  3. when dt(timestep duration) is too large, that will result in less frequent actuations, which makes it harder to accurately approximate a continuous planned trajectory.
+  3. When dt(timestep duration) is too large, that will result in less frequent actuations, which makes it harder to accurately approximate a continuous planned trajectory.
 Therefore we should set dt as samll as possible.
   4. "A good approach to setting N, dt, and T is to first determine a reasonable range for T and then tune dt and N appropriately.T should be as large as possible, while dt should be as small as possible." --udacity

-* #### preprocess of waypoints
+* #### Preprocess of waypoints
   With reference to course's hints, I transform waypoints into viechle's view, that helps to implement visualization.
+And I use cubic-polynomial fitting to calculate the predicted trajectory, rather than linear-polynomial fitting.

-* #### details on how to deal with latency.
+* #### Details on how to deal with latency.
-  TODO
+  In order to come over latency, we can assume our viechle has already move for awhile based on motion model and current state(x, y, psi, v) before we transform waypoints into viechle's view, and according to motion model, it is also necessary to know a(acceleration) and delta(steering angle).
+And I use the value come from simulator at first time, then I go through MPC to get the acceleration and steering angle, then I record them and use them for the next time we need acceleration and steering angle to come over latency.
+Besides I set latency = 0.11 second while the simulator's latency = 0.1 second, because I think runing MPC also cost a few time.

 ## Dependencies

 * cmake >= 3.5